davidwickman/bev-fundraiser/README.md

 ```

 This automated script will:
+1. Check for existing droplets with the same name
+2. Delete old droplets (if found) to avoid duplicate charges
-1. Create a $4/month Digital Ocean droplet
+3. Create a $4/month Digital Ocean droplet
-2. Install Node.js and dependencies
+4. Install Node.js and dependencies
-3. Deploy your code
+5. Deploy your code
-4. Set up PM2 for 24/7 operation
+6. Set up PM2 for 24/7 operation
-5. Configure auto-start on reboot
+7. Configure auto-start on reboot

 **Total time**: ~5 minutes

+**Note**: Running `npm run deploy` will automatically delete any existing droplet named "bev-fundraiser" and create a fresh one with the latest code.
+This ensures you only ever have one active droplet.

 See [DIGITALOCEAN-DEPLOYMENT.md](./DIGITALOCEAN-DEPLOYMENT.md) for detailed instructions.